Kahawai Fishing on light spinning tackle, soft baits, and the fly rod – Revised & Updated

 The current IGFA All-Tackle World Record for kahawai stands at 19 lbs.
 4 ounces ( 8.74 kgs) .
 That fish was caught by Stephen Muller at Currarong, Australia, on 9 April 1994.
 The heaviest kahawai I have seen caught in the South Island would have been no more than 6 or 7 pounds at the most, so a kahawai weighing 19 lb 4 oz is an incredibly big specimen.
 Amazingly kahawai grow to least 3 ft (1 m) and 33 lb (15 kg).

-Australian Salmon In Australia kahawai are known as “Australian salmon” which is quite wrong as this species is in no way related to the true salmon or their relatives.
-Salmon have never been successfully introduced into Australian waters.
+In Australia, kahawai are known as “Australian salmon” which is quite wrong as this species is in no way related to the true salmon or their relatives.
+Salmon has never been successfully introduced into Australian waters.
 Kahawai is found around New Zealand, Tasmania, and the southern coast of Australia.
 They are found in waters of the continental shelf, estuaries, bays and inlets.
 Kahawai school in shallow, open coastal waters or form large surface aggregations in deeper water.

-Kahawai Not As Plentiful Today – but there are still heaps around!
+Kahawai are not as plentiful today – but there are still heaps around!